Material deprivation statistics - early results

 Eurostat (together with the Member States) initiated the experimental transmission of early data on material deprivation and economic strain variables collected through the EU-SILC survey in response to the urgent needs of social policymaking.
 Although monetary poverty is one of the most relevant factors when assessing poverty and social inclusion, material deprivation is also an important descriptor of the difficulties households face in achieving the living standards considered by society to be normal.

 Material deprivation data and indicators are absolute measures that can be used to analyse and compare aspects of poverty in and across Member States.
-Currently, data are made available in March of the year following the survey year and cover three quarters the Member States.
+Currently, data are made available in March of the year following the survey year and cover three quarters of the Member States.
 The aim is to disseminate early non income data, eventually for all Member States, at the end of the survey collection (reference) year or at the very beginning of the next year.
 It is not possible to bring forward the provision of comprehensive monetary income data in the same way, as this takes more time to make them available in a majority of countries.

 - Children at risk of poverty or social exclusion